cstanca1/hdp-spatial/README.md

 @TODO: compare records for tables needed for the two selected queries (see query09.sql, query10.sql)

-8 tables and 1 view are needed for these two queries
+8 tables and 1 view are needed and were migrated to support execution of two queries (09, 10)

 - policy_exposure
 - policy_loss_analysis